-All Shabbat services begin at 10.30am.
+All Shabbat services at the Wimbledon Synagogue begin at 10.30am.
 We aim to finish by 12.10.
 We follow a fairly traditional Reform service and use the Reform Judaism’s prayer book which features lots of explanations about the service.
 The service is followed by a kiddush, with (unarguably) the best chocolate brownies this side of the Thames.

-Whilst we are in the inter-regnum between rabbis, services are taken either by our troupe of lay readers or a guest rabbi.
+Services are normally taken by Rabbi Schell, but if he is taking a well-earned break, services are taken by our excellent troupe of lay readers or a guest rabbi.
 Depending on the service taker, music might be community-led, choir led, or with an organ.

 Most months, we feature a variety of service types, e.g.